MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 ### Choose Specific Browser Binaries (Chromium-Only)

-You may start a WebDriver session with specific Microsoft Edge \(Chromium\) binaries.
-For example, you may run tests using the [Microsoft Edge preview channels][MicrosoftedgeinsiderDownload] such as Microsoft Edge Beta.
+You can start a WebDriver session with specific Microsoft Edge \(Chromium\) binaries.
+For example, you can run tests using the [Microsoft Edge preview channels][MicrosoftedgeinsiderDownload] such as Microsoft Edge Beta.

 #### [C#](#tab/c-sharp/)